Originally posted 2012-07-07 08:05:02.

 This isn’t your typical hot pad… This one has channels sewn into the fabric that are filled with birdseed!
 Yep, its true – birdseed!
 It works wonderfully to protect your countertops or table from hot pans or dishes.
 I made several of these hot pads a few years ago using regular cotton quilting fabric.
 They held up really well until one of the cats got a hold of it.
 Actually, I was looking for an excuse to make new ones to match my updated decor – thanks, kitties!
 (For the record, the hot pads lasted about 12 years!)
 This is a super-easy and super-cheap project… Basic sewing skills are all that is needed!
 These can be made in any size and they would especially make great gifts!
-I made a small one for a teapot or mug, also!
+I made a small one for a teapot or mug, also, and you could make a table runner to match!
 So let me show you how to make a hot pad using birdseed…

 - Fabric of your choice (I used cotton duck)